Inside-Out: Hidden Factual Knowledge in LLMs: Appendix

 \subsection{Training the Probe (on \texorpdfstring{$M$}{M}'s hidden states)}

 As described in \S \ref{sec:data_creation}, we create a training set of 2,000 questions, 500 from each relation, applying multiple filtering steps to ensure no factual knowledge overlaps with the test set.
 We then merge these datasets and use the resulting data to train our probe.
 In early experiments, we also trained a separate probe for each relation, but since the conclusions were similar, we opted for a simpler approach using a single probe.
 We also examined the effect of data size.
 We found that the probe's performance with 250 questions per relation (1,000 total) was very close to that with 500 (2,000 total), ensuring the probe is not under-trained.
 The probe is trained with a logistic regression objective, receiving as input $M$'s hidden state $h_M(q, a)$, obtained by encoding $q$ and $a$, and classifying $a$ as correct or incorrect.
 To represent $a$ relative to $q$, we follow a similar procedure to that described in \S\ref{sec:P_appendix}, simulating a sequence where $M$ generates $a$ when prompted with $q$.
 In early experiments, we also tested the sequence from \S\ref{sec:Ptrue_appendix}, where the model is prompted to verify $a$ as the answer to $q$, but the classifier’s performance was similar in both cases.
 Finally, we use the probe’s output probability -- representing the likelihood that $a$ is correct -- as $\mathcal{T}_{\text{ \emph{M}}}$.
 We train one probe per layer and select the layer with the best performance on the development set.
+We also present the per-layer performance in \Cref{fig:per-layer}.
+We observe that scores tend to improve and then mostly stabilize in the final two-thirds of the network, typically starting around layers 11–12 out of 32.
+This suggests that the upper layers encode higher-quality and more consistent representations compared to earlier layers.
+Interestingly, we also see that there is often a tiny drop in the last layers, which are used during decoding.
+However, this drop is relatively small.
+Apart from that, we did not observe any interesting insights from analyzing the different layers.
+However, it was not our focus during the research, so it is possible that we missed some interesting insights there which could be explored in future work.